 - Study images you like the composition of, look at what they have done, and experiment trying similar layouts and compositions.

 - Lighting is EVERYTHING.
 If you don’t have a professional set up, make the most of good natural light, and watch out for shadows.
-Near a window or outdoors is often ideal, and in a spot where no shadows are being cast.
+Near a window or outdoors is often ideal, and in a spot where no shadows are being cast, and not directly in strong sunlight.
 If you are getting shadows, look at putting something up to block the shadows.

 - Experiment, and take lots of the same photo different ways.
 Even great photographers, don’t always get the perfect shot first go, take the same shot a few times, at different angles and moving things around.